 Hard to believe but true, dogs are allowed to join you in strolling through the expansive sculpture park at the art museum.
 How cool is that?
 Just pick up and take out anything you come with!

 Rockport is a nice town to walk around for an afternoon.
 It is very scenic, on the ocean, and has a number of shops and galleries.
 The red building in the photo is an iconic image of the area.
 Grab a picnic and eat on the rocks at Halibut State Park.
 The views are magnificent!
 Rockport is also accessible by commuter rail from Boston and dogs are allowed on the trains.

 Todd Farm Flea Market, Rowley

 Head to Todd Farm on scenic Route 1A on a Sunday morning and see what treasures await you.
-According to a recent Boston Globe article, it truly is a doggie destination.

 South Shore and Environs

 Visit the site of the first revolutionary naval battle.
 Beautiful views in this small park.

 New Bedford is a nice city to walk around, especially if you have an interest in their very rich maritime history.

 This sea-side town is nice to visit on foot or by boat.
 Like so many New England towns, it is charming and has shops, restaurants, and great views.
 Plenty of photo ops of Scituate Light.

 There are miles of trails to enjoy for free at this environmental research center.